mattermost/mattermost-docker/README.md

    no password as `./volumes/web/cert/key-no-password.pem`.
 If you don't have them you may generate a self-signed SSL certificate.

-3. Build and run mattermost
+2. Build and run mattermost

     ```
     docker-compose up -d
     ```

-4. Open `https://your.domain` with your web browser.
+3. Open `https://your.domain` with your web browser.

 ### Install without SSL certificate

-1. Open docker-compose.yml and set `MATTERMOST_ENABLE_SSL` to false.
+1. Build and run mattermost

     ```
-    environment:
-      - MATTERMOST_ENABLE_SSL=false
-    ```

-2. Build and run mattermost

-    ```
     docker-compose up -d
     ```

-3. Open `http://your.domain` with your web browser.
+2. Open `http://your.domain` with your web browser.

-### Install the Enterprise Version

-To install the enterprise version, uncomment the following line in docker-compose.yaml file:

-    ```
-    dockerfile: Dockerfile-enterprise
-    ```

-Then follow the instruction above.

 ## Starting/Stopping